 c) Final Year Mark sheet: Candidates who have completed their graduation should send either a copy of the final year mark sheet showing their results or provisional/completion certificate issued by the college/university or degree certificate or any other certificate proving successful completion of graduation.

-Note: Only shortlisted candidate based on written test will be called for interview
+Date of PIT (Pre Interview Test) & PI(Personnel Interview) (Venue will be announced to Shortlisted students through email) Note: Only shortlisted candidates based on written test will be called for interview

 Announcement of Selected Candidates (List will be displayed on www.tiss.edu)

 Verification of documents and payments of fees: Selected candidate must have sent their scanned copies of fees challan, all the documents to firstname.lastname@example.org.
 However, admission will be provisional till verification of original certificates.

 Announcement of First Waitlist on TISS website (List will also be displayed on www.tiss.edu)

 Verification of documents and payments of fees: Selected candidate must have sent their scanned copies of fees challan, all the documents to email@example.com However, admission will be provisional till verification of original certificates is completed.

 Verification of Original documents at TISS-Tuljapur Campus (From 10.15 am. to 05.45 pm.)